intelliw/hsy-api.host/src/logger/README.md

         }
     }
 ```
-__statements__  determines which log statements will be included in log output
+__statements__  determines which log statements will produce log output
 __verbosity__   log levels for error reporting and logged events
 __appenders__   output options for logging and error reporting